Mindoro bleeding-heart

 The Mindoro bleeding-heart (Gallicolumba platenae), also referred to as kulo-kulo, la-do, manatad, manuk-manuk, punay, and puñalada by the Mangyan, is a species of ground dove native solely to the island of Mindoro in the Philippines.
-It is critically endangered and threatened by habitat loss largely motivated by marble extraction.
+It is critically endangered and threatened by habitat loss through quarrying, land conversion and illegal logging.
+This species is also caught by hunters in snares.
 Due to its biological line and its survival status, it has been listed as an EDGE species by the Zoological Society of London.

-Because it is one of the rarest birds in the world and has an elusive nature, often hiding in the underbrush of forests, there is little known about its remaining populations.
+With a lack of any official records after 2005, this species is now one of the rarest birds in the world.

 Taxonomy and systematics

 This species is closely related to four other bleeding-heart dove species: G. luzonica, G. crinigera, G. keayi and G. menagei.
 These five species, along with G. rufigula, are grouped together into the genus Gallicolumba.
 A phylogenetic study in 2013 found strong evidence suggesting that the Philippine bleeding-hearts are monophyletic, or that they belong to the same taxonomic clade tied by a common ancestor.

 The Mindoro bleeding-heart is monotypic, meaning it does not contain any smaller subspecies groups.

-Its taxonomic standing, which dates back to author Salvadori in 1893, is deemed valid by the Integrated Taxonomic Information System.
+Its taxonomic standing, which dates back to Salvadori in 1893, is deemed valid by the Integrated Taxonomic Information System.